sky-map-team/stardroid/README.md

 ## Coding Style

 We follow the [Google style guide](https://google.github.io/styleguide/javaguide.html) (or try to).
-We wrap at 100 chars and we do use the common Android style of prefixing member variables with a 'm'.
+We wrap at 100 chars and we do not use the common Android style of prefixing member variables with a 'm'.